William Creek, South Australia: Location

 William Creek is the entry point from Coober Pedy to Kati Thanda–Lake Eyre in the Tirari Desert.
-William Creek offers the only petrol station between Marree, Coober Pedy, and Oodnadatta on the Oodnadatta Track and has a campground, two motels and one of the world's most remote pubs.
+It offers the only petrol station between Marree, Coober Pedy, and Oodnadatta on the Oodnadatta Track, and has a campground, two motels and one of the world's most remote pubs.
 The world's largest cattle station is located in nearby Anna Creek Station and the Woomera Prohibited Area is also nearby.

-William Creek is a convenient half-way stop along the track, with accommodation and meals at the hotel and a well-maintained if somewhat dusty campground.
+The township is a convenient half-way stop along the track, with accommodation and meals at the hotel and a well-maintained if somewhat dusty campground.
 In the Memorial Park it is possible to see many diverse items, including a commemorative inscription to a young Austrian woman, who died in 1998 trying to walk back to William Creek from a four-wheel drive vehicle bogged in the sand beside Kati Thanda–Lake Eyre.
-The first stage of the Black Arrow rocket, Britain's only successful independent space launch, was recovered from the surrounding Anna Creek cattle station and placed in the memorial park for nearly 50 years but has been taken to the UK by technology firm Skyrora.

 William Creek is serviced twice weekly by the Coober Pedy Oodnadatta One Day Mail Run.
 The four-wheel-drive mail truck also carries some general freight and passengers.

 History

 William Creek is on the traditional lands of the Arabana people.
 In 2012, the Federal Court granted the Arabana people native title to more than 68,000 square kilometres in the region.

 The name William Creek was given to the area in November 1859 by explorer John McDouall Stuart during his expeditions in the area.
 William was the second son of John Chambers, a pioneer pastoralist of South Australia and a strong ally of Stuart.

-A small settlement arose in 1889 as a result of the arrival of the Great Northern railway – later named the Central Australia Railway and now popularly known as the Ghan line, after the train that operated on the line.
-Construction commenced in 1878 near Port Augusta and reached William Creek in 1889.
-Work on the line continued, ultimately linking Port Augusta to Oodnadatta, which became the northern railhead until the late 1920s.
+A small settlement arose in 1889 as a result of the arrival of the Great Northern railway – later named the Central Australia Railway and now sometimes known popularly as the Ghan line, after one of the trains that ran on the line.
+Construction of the railway started in 1878 near Port Augusta Work on the line continued northward, ultimately linking Port Augusta to Oodnadatta, which became the railhead until the late 1920s.
 As large work parties flowed into the area, a boarding house was established in 1886 and James Jagoe's Eating House is recorded there in 1886.
 In 1890, Henry Lane received a wine licence for the site and assume Jagoe's business and facilities.
 In 1911, Gilbert Reed described a whistle-stop on a train journey to Oodnadatta; he ate at Paige's boarding house, where the meal was goat, dressed up as mutton.